-One of the credit cards that I picked up a couple of months ago is the Hilton Honors American Express Aspire Card.
-This card has a $450 annual fee, and is easily one of the all around most compelling hotel credit cards out there.
+I’ve had the Hilton Honors American Express Aspire Card for a couple of years.
+This card has a $450 annual fee (Rates & Fees), and is easily one of the all around most compelling hotel credit cards out there.

 This card has many huge benefits, and almost seems too good to be true.
 Among other things, the card offers the following five benefits, which I consider to be the most valuable:

 - Hilton Honors Diamond status for as long as you have the card

 - A $250 airline fee credit every calendar year

 - A $250 Hilton resort credit every cardmember year

 I wrote about the basic benefits of this card that make it worthwhile recently, but in this post wanted to take a closer at how each of these work, since aspects of the perks can be confusing.
 That’s especially when you consider the valuable limited time rewards that have been added to this card.